apify/crawlee/docs/api/utils.md

 ## `utils.requestAsBrowser` ⇒ `Promise<(http.IncomingMessage|stream.Readable)>`

-**IMPORTANT WARNING:** This function uses an insecure version of HTTP parser by default and also ignores SSL/TLS errors.
-This is very useful in scraping, because it allows bypassing certain anti-scraping walls, but it also makes it vulnerable to attacks.
-Do not use this function in other than scraping scenarios, unless you set `useLenientHttpParser: false` and `ignoreSslErrors: false`.
+**IMPORTANT:** This function uses an insecure version of HTTP parser by default and also ignores SSL/TLS errors.
+This is very useful in scraping, because it allows bypassing certain anti-scraping walls, but it also exposes some vulnerability.
+For other than scraping scenarios, please set
+`useInsecureHttpParser: false` and `ignoreSslErrors: false`.

 Sends an HTTP request that looks like a request sent by a web browser, fully emulating browser's HTTP headers.